MICHIGAN COINS FOR

 Edison and Henry Ford set of 4 coins |

-coating to prevent rust.
-We recommend you place them in Mylar 2x2 holders to
+prevent rust.
+We recommend you place them in Mylar 2x2 holders to help

-help prevent any future deterioration.
+prevent any future deterioration.
 Do not allow these to get wet!
+Designs:

 |||||